elizrgrs/elizrgrs.github.io/README.md

 I also enjoy fun streaming statistics.
 Let's be friends on [Last.fm](https://www.last.fm/user/altostratus_)

-### Other cool music things I find fun
+### Community

-([Freakscene.diy](https://freakscene.diy/)) - Fun way to connect with your local music scene away from social media.
+I love going to local shows!
+Bump to [Freakscene.diy](https://freakscene.diy/), a music and show positing board where you can connect with your local scene outside of social media :P

 ### Reading and Thinking and Pondering